Stuartlab-UCSC/hexmap-view/docs/dev/_sources/repository.rst.txt

 branch through committing your files and merging to dev if you've branched off of it.
 If things awry, you may need some other commands.

+This uses the view servers repository for the examples.

 **#1**.
 Get a copy of the source code on the dev branch.
 Change to the directory where you want to put the source code, then::